virtuocity/alx-low_level_programming/0x0B-malloc_free/README.md

 1.Prototype: char *create_array(unsigned int size, char c);
 2.Returns NULL if size = 0
 3.Returns a pointer to the array, or NULL if it fails
+### Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the
+### string given as a parameter.
++Prototype: char *_strdup(char *str);
++The _strdup() function returns a pointer to a new string which is a duplicate of the string str.
+Memory for the new string is obtained with malloc, and can be freed with free.
++Returns NULL if str = NULL
++On success, the _strdup function returns a pointer to the duplicated string.
+It returns NULL if insufficient
+memory was available